masa24/unit3/projectfile/README.md

 ## List of techniques used

-3. KivyMD Library
-4. For loops
+1. For loops
-5. if statements
+2. if statements
-6. Password Hashing
+3. Password Hashing
-7. Interacting with Databases
+4. Interacting with Databases
-8. Arrays and Lists
+5. Arrays and Lists
-9. Text Formatting
+6. Text Formatting

 ## Computational Thinking

 #### Decomposition

 Decomposition in computational thinking means breaking down complex problems into smaller parts for easier analysis and solution.
 It is a structured methodology that allows for identifying patterns, relationships, and dependencies.
 It is commonly used in software development but can be applied to various problem-solving situations.
+In my project I applied this methods by breaking down my creation process bt every function.
+After creating each function I added all into the app.
+By using this method it was very easy to solve errors because you can easily find and solve it because the function was independent.

 ##### Main Function
 ```.py